-Pavlina Papailiopoulou is one of those effortlessly chique people that were somehow born with good taste.
-Her brand Ippolito is one of the most successful fashion labels in Greece and it is slowly, but steadily gaining international success.
+Pavlina Papailiopoulou is one of those effortlessly chic people that were somehow born with good taste.
+Her brand ippolito is one of the most successful fashion labels in Greece and it is slowly, but steadily gaining international success.
 I met her on an extra hot summer afternoon, in her new Ippolito Showroom near Sydagma and we chatted and talked about her exquisite designs.
-Later, we took Geppetto, her super big dog, who is just a year old, and walked towards Koukaki to her apartment, which she will be leaving soon.
+Later, we took Gepetto, her super big dog, who is just a year old, and walked towards Koukaki to her apartment, which she will be leaving soon.
 Here she is, Miss Ippolito, with something old and something new.

 I know you get asked this question a lot, but how come you named your label Ippolito?

 Ippolitos was my father.
 He was a creative man, an architect.
 Unfortunately he passed away when I was just 8 months old, and he has been my guardian angel ever since.
 My mom was the one who suggested I name my company after my dad.
 And I did.

 You studied Fine arts and Art History in London and then moved to Milan to study fashion design.
 But now you design accessories, mainly bags.